 - Queer Law Alliance for Suffolk Law School students

-- LGBTQ programming, support, and advocacy, coordinated by the Office of Diversity Services, raise awareness and share the history of the LGBTQ community.
+- LGBTQ programming, support, and advocacy, coordinated by the Center for Student Diversity & Inclusion, raise awareness and share the history of the LGBTQ community.
 Past events have included:

-- Participation and travel to LGBT college conferences.
+- Participation and travel to LGBT college conferences, like Creating Change

 - Since its inception in 2001, our Safe Zone program has provided resources for ally development to help make our campus safer and more affirming.